 #5 Increase Customer Satisfaction by Completing Processes in RealTime

-Take advantage of agent-customer time by guiding the customer through required paperwork.
+Take advantage of the agent-customer time by guiding the customer through the required paperwork.
 Use in-call tools that allow for eSignatures and documentation to simplify the work with insurance professionals.
 Customers are demanding this simplicity and ability to transact from their mobile phones.
 By providing solutions that exceed customer expectations, agents see improved retention and referrals.

 #6 Go Digital to Speedup Binding Cycles/Time To Commission Payout

 Help customers instantly complete and submit their forms to expedite forward processes.
 This speeding of processes shortens the time until agents receive their commissions, a paid agent is a happy agent!

 #7 Improved CX is a win for Business Productivity Too

 By using a digital collaboration toolset, including built-in automation and workflows, agents can spend more time with customers and less time managing back-office paperwork, almost eliminating after-call work.
 With customizable eforms, instant eSignatures, and simple payment solutions, agents can create and sign customers on policies without callbacks, scans, or emails.
 This offers a personalized experience with claims in real-time

 #8 Eliminate Misunderstanding Risk & Frustration: Ensure Customer Get Coverage they Want